 be refused accreditation

-stop receiving funding from the Australian Government Department of Health and Ageing
+stop receiving funding from the Australian Government Department of Social Services

 How do I make a complaint?

-You can complain if you are not satisfied with the service or care provided.
-The Australian Government’s Aged Care Complaints Scheme deals with complaints and concerns in aged care facilities, tel.
+If you are not satisfied with the service or care provided you can make a complaint to the Australian Government’s Aged Care Complaints Commissioner tel.
 1800 550 552.
+The Scheme deals with complaints and concerns about aged care facilities.

 Commonwealth subsidised residential care facilities are also provided in larger regional centres in country areas.

 In some small rural communities funding is provided by both state and Australian governments to enable hospitals/health services to provide aged care.
 These are called Multipurpose Services.